Recently I started a new job, it’s great but it’s quite different, mentally, from my old job.

 People often draw comparisons between building software and building houses.
-There are obvious failings with this, mostly due to buildings being tangible and software bring intangible, but what if it were actually more accurate than initially thought.
+There are obvious failings with this, mostly due to buildings being bounce house for sale tangible and software bring intangible, but what if it were actually more accurate than initially thought.

 Buildings are made by builders, right?
 But they aren’t really, bricklayers make the foundations and walls, plumbers put in water fixings, electricians put in electrical fittings, carpenters put in wood fixings, tilers put up tiles, I could go on.